ianklug/bemini/README.md

 Made with [KiCad](https://www.kicad.org/) and [Blender](https://www.blender.org/).

 *Please clone this repository using the `--recurse-submodules` flag.
-Many of the required symbol and footprint libraries will not be included otherwise.*
+Some of the required symbol and footprint libraries will not be included otherwise.*

 ## Versions